kplas1/1701QCA-Assessment2/replicationproject/replication.md

-# Assessment 1: Replication project
+# Assessment 2: Interactive project

 *Fill out the following workbook with information relevant to your project.*